qdevelopergithub/LAMP/README.md

 NOTE:  All of the deployment options require you to provide a valid SSH protocol 2 (SSH-2) RSA public-private key pairs with a minimum length of 2048 bits.
 Other key formats such as ED25519 and ECDSA are not supported.
 If you are unfamiliar with SSH then you should read this [article](https://docs.microsoft.com/en-us/azure/virtual-machines/linux/mac-create-ssh-keys) which will explain how to generate a key using the Windows Subsystem for Linux (it's easy and takes only a few minutes).
 If you are new to SSH, remember SSH is a key pair solution.
 What this means is you have a public key and a private key, and the one you will be using to deploy your template is the public key.

 This template set deploys the following infrastructure core to your LAMP instance:

-## Stack Architecture

 [![Resources](https://github.com/qdevelopergithub/LAMP/blob/master/images/resources.png)]()

+ ## Resources roles and explanation

 - 1 Storage account (Details of user account, subscription etc.)
 An Azure Storage Account contains all of your Azure Storage data objects: blobs, files, queues, 	tables, and disks.
 Data in your Azure storage account is durable and highly available, secure, 	massively scalable, and accessible from anywhere in the world over HTTP or HTTPS.
 - 1 Controller for Network Security Group